bradsimpson213/just-catch-a-few-frontend/README.md

 - DB to track players, W/L records, avatars

 ## BONUS - FUTURE FEATURES
-- 2 players can actually play a game against each other (with bebsoclets)
+- 2 players can actually play a game against each other (with websockets)
 - Win/Lose on who has Pokemon/Cards left
 - Add in type bonus/resistance damage
-- Player Avatars (tracked in DB)
 - Ability to play a computer
+- Transitions during gameplay to enhance user experience

 ## DB SETUP
 - Single table for user info